dockerian/pyml/docs/api-study.md

     - `GET`, `PUT`, `PATCH`, `POST`, `DELETE` (CRUD)
     - `HEAD`, `OPTIONS`, `CONNECT`, `TRACE`

+  * Usages:
+    - Checking whether a resource has changed.
+This is useful when maintaining a cached version of a resource (`HEAD`).
+    - Checking whether a resource exists and is accessible (`HEAD`, `OPTIONS`).
+For example, validating user-submitted links in an application.
+    - Retrieving metadata about the resource, e.g. its media type or its size, before making a possibly costly retrieval (`HEAD`).
+    - Identifying which HTTP methods a resource supports (`OPTIONS`).

   * RESPONSE: representation of resource, easy to read and implemented into applications, e.g. REST XML-RPC SOAP JSON Serialized PHP

   * API is like a bunch of useful methods or functions, parameters is like the parameters we can pass on to these methods